 Obviously, CoverMe and Wickr are outstanding platforms that integrate communication and privacy protection.
 After careful analysis and comparison between the two apps, we can find that both are excellent in terms of securing your privacy with functions such as end-to-end encryption, message disappearing, group messaging and no personal data recording or tracking.

-However, CoverMe has more prominent features like private phone number, secure vault, decoy passwords and disguise ability.
+However, CoverMe has more prominent features like a private phone number and secure vault.
 Ultimately, it seems to play a more significant role than its competitors.

 Still Leave Your Phone Naked?